larrydodson/election_analysis/README.md

 ---
 ## 2. Resources

-    * Data source: election_results.csv
+  - Data source: election_results.csv
-    * Software: Python 3.8.3, Visual Studio Code 1.48.0, Windows10
+  - Software: Python 3.8.3, Visual Studio Code 1.48.0, Windows10

 ---
-## 3. Results and Analysis of the Election Audit
+## 3. Results: Analysis of the Election Audit

   In Figure-2, below, we see the results of running the new automated Python script program on the available data for the three counties.
 The first view in the figure is for the Terminal Command Line Output.
 The second image is for the Text File Output.
-The code was succesful in the execution for both outputs as requested, and the election's full results are shown.
+The code was succesful in the execution for both outputs as requested, and the election's full requested results are shown.

 | Python Code - Automated Output | **Terminal Command Line Output** | **Text File Output** |
 | :---:        |     :---:      |          :---: |